Levente96/CleanR/README.md

 | **Total:** | **40$** |

+> **Note:** The development environment only works in linux with legacy dependencies, use it on a virtualbox.

 ## Roadmap
 * `v1.0`: Simplest version, with no other optioans than plugged in and running, and poweroff state :heavy_check_mark:
 * `v2.0`: ESP8266 built-in for controlling the fan-speed according to preprogrammed timestamps :heavy_check_mark:
 * `v3.0`: ESP8266 with full IoT features inluding AWS integration and wireless access
 * `v4.0`: Mesh network of these devices with standalone air quality measurement point

 ## Resources
 * [Noctua](https://noctua.at/en/nf-a14-industrialppc-24v-3000-q100-ip67-pwm)